KhaliliAsyraf/petronas_assessment/README.md

 ### Kindly noted

-1. This project was using PHP language
+1. This project was using PHP language and NPM

-2. Please do install PHP and composer first before start this project
+2. Please do install PHP, composer, NPM first before start this project

 ``` bash
 # clone the repo